Product Design (MDes)

 Maker Resources: Hardware, Software & People

 Founded upon maker movement principles, the graduate studio is home to a full line of digital fabrication resources.
-Situated next to our more traditional industrial design wood and metal workshops, the studio itself is a student-run hackerspace.
+Situated next to our more traditional industrial design wood and metal workshops, the studio itself is student-run.
 A laboratory for ideation and testing, our facilities are stocked with a suite of digital tools currently including 4 axis CNC routing, desktop 3D printers, digital scanning, a range of printing and flatbed cutting technologies, an electronics area, and solid and nurbs modeling CAD-CAM software tools — all of which can be used to facilitate and iterate design and fabrication workflows.
-The intensive studio experience is an essential part of our curriculum in which students are expected to “fail forward” through hands-on hacking, scripting, programming, and building mockups and prototypes.
+The intensive studio experience is an essential part of our curriculum in which students are expected to “fail forward” through hands-on scripting, programming, and building mockups and prototypes.
 The ultimate goal is to take concepts all the way from conception through ad-hoc engineering and into short-run productions all as a means of testing.